-The result will be a list of characteristics the remote Web server is using to describe this particular interaction between itself and cURL.
 The most important things to note are: 1) the status line and 2) the content type.
 The status line will be the first line in the result, and it will say something like "HTTP/1.1 200 OK", meaning there were no errors.
 Another line will begin with "Content-Type:" and denotes the format of the data being transferred.
 In most cases the content type line will include something like "text/html" meaning the content being sent is in the form of an HTML document.